Meet Huascar Medina

 About Huascar Medina

-Huascar Medina is the 2019-2021 Poet Laureate of Kansas.
-He is a poet, writer, and performer who lives in Topeka.
+Huascar Medina was the 2019-2021 Poet Laureate of Kansas.
+He is a poet, writer, and performer.
 He currently works as a freelance copywriter and as the Literary Editor for seveneightfive magazine publishing stories that spotlight literary and artistic events in northeast Kansas.
-His poems can be found in his collection How to Hang the Moon published by Spartan Press.
+His poems can be found in his collection How to Hang the Moon published by Spartan Press and his book of poetry Un Mango Grows in Kansas.
 He is the winner of ARTSConnect’s 2018 Arty Award for Literary Art.
-His forthcoming book Un Mango Grows in Kansas will be released in 2020.